 Area Comments Audit Adjustments There were no audit adjustments made to the original trial balance presented to us to begin our audit.
 Uncorrected Misstatements We are not aware of any uncorrected misstatements other than misstatements that are clearly trivial.
 Disagreements With Management We encountered no disagreements with management over the application of significant accounting principles, the basis for management's judgments on any significant matters, the scope of the audit, or significant disclosures to be included in the financial statements.
 Consultations With Other Accountants We are not aware of any consultations management had with other accountants about accounting or auditing matters.
 Significant Issues Discussed With Management No significant issues arising from the audit were discussed or the subject of correspondence with management.
-Significant Difficulties Encountered in Performing the Audit We did not encounter any significant difficulties in dealing with management during the audit of the second Significant Written Communication Between Management and Our Firm PF GOP REVIEW No significant issues arising from the audit were discussed or the subject of correspondence with management.
-We did not encounter any significant difficulties in dealing with management during the audit.
-A copy of a significant written communication between our firm and management of the Corporation, the representation letter provided to us by management is attached as Exhibit A.
+Significant Difficulties Encountered in Performing the Audit We did not encounter any significant difficulties in dealing with management during the audit.
+Significant Written Communication Between Management and Our Firm We did not encounter any significant difficulties in dealing with management during the audit.
+A copy of a significant written communication between our firm and management of the Corporation, the representation letter provided to us by management is attached as Exhibit A. 1100 U{\sim}